ZedCode/how-to-golang-tdd/index.md

 ### Putting the "development" in TDD

 In order to start making this route work the way I want it to, there is a *lot* of implied functionality.
-Taking it in bite sized chunks, the first thing I need to know is what the client should send to actually trigger a scan?
-There are so many ways to go about this, I am going to pick about this simplest.
-If this were an application actually being deployed, you'd probably want to investigate in something like JWT for auth and not this simple, in-line solution I'm putting here.
+Taking it in bite sized chunks, the first thing I need to know is what the client should send to actually trigger a scan.
+There are so many ways to go about this, I am going to pick about the simplest I can imagine.
+If this were an application actually being deployed, you'd probably want to investigate in something like JWT for auth, but this will be easier to follow.
 That being said, I need a new file!

 I made a `types.go` file to keep track of various requests, responses, configuration and whatever other type I might end up needing.
 For now, my `types.go` just contains the following: